 5. Anti-diabetic

-Charoli has been studied for its potential to regulate blood sugar levels.
+Charoli seeds have been studied for their potential to regulate blood sugar levels.
 It is thus beneficial for individuals with diabetes.

 6. Anti-hyperlipidemic